 The Company is responsible for directing the investment strategies of the DallasNews Pension Plans' assets.
 The investment strategies focus on asset class diversification, liquidity to meet benefit payments and an appropriate balance of long-term investment return and risks.
-In 2022, the long-term targeted allocation of the Pension Plans' assets invested in equity securities and fixed income securities was approximately 5 percent and 95 percent, respectively.
-In 2021 management and the board agreed that the Pension Plans' investment portfolio should be further de-risked to 95 percent liability hedging assets.
+In 2023, the Company reassessed its investment strategy and set the long-term targeted allocation of the Pension Plans' assets to 40 percent in a growth portfolio and 60 percent in a liability hedging portfolio.
+In 2022, the long-term targeted allocation of the Pension Plans' assets invested in equity and fixed income securities was approximately 5 percent and 95 percent, respectively.
 These targets are determined based on the effective duration of the actuarial liabilities, the expected long-term rate of return on assets, and expected market risks.
-Investment risk is continuously monitored and Pension Plans' assets are rebalanced to target allocations to meet the Company's strategy and the Pension Plans' liquidity needs.
-At December 31, 2022, the Pension Plans' investments in equity securities and fixed income securities accounted for 4.4 percent and 95.6 percent of the total noncash holdings, respectively.
+Investment risk is continuously monitored and Pension Plans' assets in a growth portfolio and a liability hedging portfolio accounted for 39 percent and 61 percent of the total non-cash holdings, respectively.

-The table below sets forth the DallasNews Pension Plans' assets at fair value as of December 31, 2022 and 2021, with inputs used to develop fair value measurements.
+The table below sets forth the DallasNews Pension Plans' assets at fair value as of December 31, 2023 and 2022, with inputs used to develop fair value measurements.

 Fair Value Measurements Using

-Quoted Price in Active Markets Significan for Identical Assets Observable (Level I) (Level ant Other ble Inputs Signific Unobser Inpu (Level vable ts
+To otal Quoted Active 1 for Identi (Lev Marl kets Assets Significa Observa (Lev nputs Signific Unobser Inpu (Level vable ts

-Description 2022 2021 2022 2021 2022 2021 2022 2021
+Description 2023 2022 2023 2022 2023 2022 2023 202 2

-Cash and Money Market

-Funds \$ 1,608 \$ 2,749 \$ 1,608 \$ 2,749 \$ \$ \$ \$ S -
+Cash and Money Market Funds \$ 3,184 \$ 1,608 \$ 3,184 \$ 1,608 \$ \$ \$

 Equity Funds

-U.S. equity securities 3,666 6,492 3,666 6,492
+U.S. equity securities 3,666 3,666 -

-International equity

-securities 2,856 3,317 2,856 3,317
+International equity securities 2,856 2,856

+Global equity 48,715 - - 48,715 - -

 Fixed Income Funds

 Domestic corporate and

-government debt securities 72,194 96,362 72,194 96,362
+government debt securities 89,556 72,194 89,556 72,194

-Domestic corporate debt

-securities 69,243 95,647 69,243 95,647
+Domestic corporate debt securities 69,243 69,243

 International corporate and

-government debt securities 522 522 522 522
+government debt securities 522 522

+Global corporate and government

+debt securities 5,614 5,614

+Other 2,658 - 2,658 -

-Total \$ 150,089 \$ 205,089 \$ 1,608 \$ 2,749 \$ 148,481 \$ 202,340 \$
+Total \$ 149,727 \$ 150,089 \$ 3,184 \$ 1,608 \$ 146,543 \$ 148,481 \$ \$

 Inputs and valuation techniques used to measure the fair value of Pension Plans' assets vary according to the type of asset being valued.
 Cash and money market funds are designated as Level I. Remaining investments are in commingled funds and fair values are determined by the fund manager primarily based upon closing market quotes of the assets.
 Equity securities held through units in these funds are monitored as to issuer and industry.
-As of December 31, 2022, there were no significant concentrations of equity or debt securities in any single issuer or industry.
+As of December 31, 2023, there were no significant concentrations of equity or debt securities in any single issuer or industry.